oceansystemslab/ros_noetic/README.md

 ```
 ./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release
 ```
-- The compiler will throw an error for some packages that use 'rosconsole' compaling about things link 'shared_mutex'.
+- The compiler will throw an error for some packages that use 'rosconsole' complaining about things like 'shared_mutex'.
 This is because it is not compatible with older C++ standards.
 - For these packages, go to their 'CMakelists.txt' and comment out code that sets C++ standard and set to C++17 like this
 ```
 set(CMAKE_CXX_STANDARD 17) # or